Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/chapter3.md

 }
 ```

-That's it, to display a direction in iOS, you just need to create an instance of an MKMapItem which define the destination and opening your map with the *DirectionsModeDriving*.
+That's it, to display a direction in iOS, you just need to create an instance of an MKMapItem which define the destination.

 At this point, your application is running, you have a list a *POI* displayed on the map and in your tableview, and if tap the information buble, you will be redirected to a detailled view controller where you can update the *POI* informations and if you tap the car icon, you will be redirected to a direction map.